mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 within a deferred function for either of these reasons.
 It returns the value passed to the `panic` function.

-If recovery is not possible,
+If recovery is not possible, the deferred function can call to the `panic` function, passing it the same value.
-the deferred function can pass this value to the `panic` function to allow other deferred functions higher in the call stack to recover from the error.
+This allows other deferred functions higher in the call stack to recover from the error.

+GRONK
 If recover is possible, ...
 After this deferred function completes, the function that panicked does not continue